VonHeikemen/lsp-zero.nvim/advance-usage.md

 lsp.setup()
 ```

-If you are going to use `lsp.on_attach` make sure to do it before calling any language server.

 ## Customizing nvim-cmp

 Using `setup_nvim_cmp` will allow you to override some options of `nvim-cmp`.
 Here's a few useful things you can do.

 ### Setting up sources

 Using the `sources` option you can specify the priority of each source by changing the order.
 You could also include new ones.
-Basically, do whatever you want.
 Check out `nvim-cmp`'s documentation to know what are the possibilities.

+Here is an example that recreates the default configuration for sources.

 ```lua
 local lsp = require('lsp-zero')